squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

         ```

   [Table of Contents]: https://python-markdown.github.io/extensions/toc/
-  [Table of Contents added]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0
+  [Table of Contents support]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0
   [Pymdownx Slug]: https://facelessuser.github.io/pymdown-extensions/extras/slugs/

 ### Tables

 [:octicons-workflow-24: Extension][Tables] ·
-[:octicons-tag-24: 0.1.0 – present][Tables added]
+[:octicons-tag-24: 0.1.0 – present][Tables support]

 The [Tables] extension adds the ability to create tables in Markdown documents
 by using a simple syntax.
 Enabled it via `mkdocs.yml` (albeit it should be